What is a Non-Solicitation Agreement?

 Before John’s employment, he needed to sign an employment contract that included a non-solicitation agreement clause.

 John works in the sales business and is a salesperson for Company A. John uses a list of sales contacts provided by the business, whom he can contact.
-Recently, John decided to leave Company A and join another company – Company B. Company B also is in the sales business and sells products similar to those of Company A. If John decides to use the contact list given by Company A in his new sales position at Company B, he can be sued for violating the non-solicitation contract he signed.
+Recently, John decided to leave Company A and join another company – Company B. Company B sells products similar to those of Company A. If John decides to use the contact list given by Company A in his new sales position at Company B, he can be sued for violating the non-solicitation contract he signed.

 In the example above, the agreement is used to prevent former employees from soliciting customers and drawing them away from the business the employee formerly worked for.